-On September 29, the International Foundation for Electoral Systems (IFES) celebrated its sixth annual Charles T. Manatt Democracy Awards with a gala dinner and ceremony at the Four Seasons Hotel Washington D.C.
+On October 2, the International Foundation for Electoral Systems (IFES) held its Eighth Annual Charles T. Manatt Democracy Awards and 2017 Joe C. Baxter Award ceremony in Washington D.C.

 “I have never voted before, mostly because I wasn't interested.
 Today, at the last day of the workshop, I decided to participate in every future election, whether they be local or national.
 I know that is it both my right and responsibility to vote and participate in decision making.”